Vegetarian 15 Bean Soup

 - Dice up some homemade vegan ham and add it to your soup!

-Soaking the beans will reduce the cooking time needed.
-It will clean the dust, dirt, and possibly mold off the bean more thoroughly than just rinsing them.
-It also helps the bean absorb the liquid slower to help the beans stay whole and not break apart during the cooking process.
+Soaking the beans will reduce the cooking time needed.ย It will clean the dust, dirt, and possibly mold off the beans more thoroughly than just rinsing them.
+It also helps the beans absorb the liquid more slowly, keeping them whole and from breaking apart during the cooking process.

-After you boil dried beans for about 20 minutes, you will notice that the cooking water turns thick and muddy looking.
-This water has a strong bean flavor.
-By throwing this water out, it takes the bitterness out of the beans and gives the soup broth a lighter taste.
-You don't have to do this step, but I highly recommend it.
+After you boil dried beans for about 20 minutes, you will notice that the cooking water turns thick and muddy-looking.ย This water has a strong bean flavor.ย Throwing out this water will remove the bitterness from the beans and give the soup broth a lighter taste.ย You don’t have to do this step, but I highly recommend it.

-My Vegan Cheddar Bay Biscuits are delicious with the soup and make it a complete meal!
+My vegan cheddar bay biscuits, vegan drop biscuits, orย vegan focaccia breadย are delicious with the soup and make it a complete meal!

 - Lemony Lentil Soup with Kale